Particular/NServiceBus/guidelines/design-guidelines.md

 Folders are used to group source files together to represent individual capabilities without affecting the namespace of the components grouped together in these folders

-For example the core has a Recoverability capability folder which is further divided into
+For example NServiceBus has a Recoverability capability folder which is further divided into

 * Faults
 * FirstLevelRetries